codevence/fair-wizard-guide/docs/applications/integration-hub/index.rst

 Integration hub is an application for management of integrations.
 It offers creation of value integration.
 Integration Values can be reached using Integration Plugin.
 It is set up automatically.

+Users need the :ref:`Use Integration Hub<roles>` role permission to access the Integration Hub and create Value Integrations.

 Watch the following video to learn more about the Integration hub.

 .. youtube:: SUWXsTNugbI